tydaeus/notes/windows/powershell/powershell-remoting.md

 Use the `$Using:` variable scope in order to reference locally created variables in the remote session.
 E.g. `$localValue = 5; Invoke-Command -ComputerName HOST1 -ScriptBlock {Cmdlet-Name -Param1 $Using:localValue}`

-Note that because objects need to be serialized and deserialized during transfer, most methods will no longer be available.
+Note that because objects need to be serialized and deserialized during transfer, most methods will no longer be available, and some type conversion may take place, both on local objects passed to the remote session and on remote objects returned.

 ## Using a PowerShell Session within a script via `Invoke-Command`
 Store the session created by `New-PSSession` in a variable, then provided it as the `-Session` parameter to `Invoke-Command` in order to utilize a session within a script.